 (CALLY delivers the items as JESSIE requests them.
 JESSIE flourishes open a red kerchief and drops the nail clippings into it.
 SHE places the picture wrapped in the underwear over the clippings, gathers the corners of the kerchief together, weaving them through the wedding band.
 CALLY takes the hat pin from her hat, uncovering her head, and hands the pin to JESSIE who pierces the kerchief with it and begins to sing in a sustained obligato, spiraling up the scale.
-SHE bends CALLY backward, placing the gris-gris on her groin, sprinkling it with a few drops of the morning water CALLY has brought to her in a small jar.
-1-7-59
+SHE bends CALLY backward, placing the gris-gris on her groin, he morning water CALLY has brought to her in a small jar.